Sausage Balls made with Bisquick, pork sausage and cheddar are a classic holiday appetizer that your guests will love!

 And NO coon cheese is not meant to be offensive, it’s named after Edward Coon.
 You can read the history here.

 Hoop cheese can easily be substituted with sharp cheddar cheese.
 Works just as well and its easy to find.

-It really never dawned on me to Google “sausage balls recipe” to find out the ingredients.
+A few years ago while trying to prepare, I was unable to read my mom’s handwriting on the recipe card.
+It never crossed my mind Google “sausage balls recipe” to obtain the list of ingredients.
 What’s the fun in that?
-And when one thinks they are in the midsts of preparing a generational recipe, I needed that original recipe card from mom.
+And when one thinks they are in the midsts of preparing a generational recipe, I needed that original recipe from mom.

-Imagine my surprise finding recipe after recipe after recipe!
-Turns out sausage balls are pretty common AND it’s possible this recipe originated on the back of the Bisquick box circa the 1970’s.
+Turns out sausage balls are pretty common AND it’s possible our family recipe originated on the back of the Bisquick box circa the 1970’s.

 I’ve come to terms with it, but will continue the holiday tradition making sausage balls for my family!
 A simple holiday party appetizer or serve at Christmas brunch.
 Sausage balls are always a crowd pleaser.

 - Jimmy Dean Mild Pork Sausage